IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 The `--path` option will install your dependencies to a location other than your system's Gem repository.
 In this case, it will install them to *vendor/bundle*.
 This will install all the dependencies required to run test-kitchen.

 Run `bundle exec kitchen version` to confirm the binary is ready to use.
-The version should match the version specified in the Gemfile.
+This version should match the version specified in the Gemfile.

 ![alt text](/bundle_install.png "bundle install")